392d Air Expeditionary Group: World War II

+B-24 of the 576th Bomb Squadron (Note: Taken on a combat mission.
+Aircraft is Consolidated B-24H-15-CF Liberator serial 41-29433.
+This aircraft crash-landed 29 May 1944 at Sporle, near Little Fransham, UK.)

 Activated 26 January 1943 at Davis Monthan AAFd, Arizona, and trained there until February 1943.
 The unit moved to Biggs Field, Texas, and in March 1943, and then to Alamogordo AAB, New Mexico on 18 April 1943.
 The ground unit left for the New York Port of Embarkation on 18 July 1943.
 The unit sailed out from New York on 25 July 1943, and arrived in England on 30 July 1943.
 Assigned to the Eighth Air Force at RAF Wendling in East Anglia.
 The group was assigned to the 14th Combat Bombardment Wing, and the group tail code was a "Circle-D".

 The 392d BG entered combat on 9 September 1943 and engaged primarily in bombardment of strategic objectives on the Continent until April 1945.
 The group attacked such targets as an oil refinery at Gelsenkirchen, a marshalling yard at Osnabrück, a railroad viaduct at Bielefeld, steel plants at Brunswick, a tank factory at Kassel, and gas works at Berlin.

 The group took part in the intensive campaign of heavy bombers against the German aircraft industry during Big Week, 20–25 February 1944, being awarded a Distinguished Unit Citation for bombing an aircraft and component parts factory at Gotha on 24 February.
 The unit sometimes supported ground forces or carried out interdictory operations along with bombing airfields and V-weapon sites in France prior to the Normandy invasion in June 1944 and struck coastal defenses and choke points on D-Day.

 The group hit enemy positions to assist ground forces at Saint-Lô during the breakthrough in July 1944.
 Bombed railroads, bridges, and highways to cut off German supply lines during the Battle of the Bulge, December 1944 – January 1945.
 Dropped supplies to Allied troops during the air attack on the Netherlands in September 1944 and during the airborne assault across the Rhine in March 1945.

 The 392d Bomb Group flew its last combat mission on 25 April 1945, then carried food to the Dutch.
 The unit returned to Charleston AAF South Carolina on 25 June 1945 and was inactivated on 13 September 1945.

 Redeployed to the US May/June 1945.
 First of the aircraft departed the United Kingdom on 29 May 1945.
 Ground echelon sailed on Queen Mary on 15 June 1945, arriving in New York on 20 June 1945.
 Personnel had 30 days R and R with the unit assembling in Charleston AAFd, South Carolina, in late June 1945 for air transport duties but was not fully manned and inactivated on 13 September 1945.